-Greg is Chief Technical Regulatory Liaison for the E. & J. Gallo Winery.
-He has a bachelor’s degree in biochemistry and a doctorate in food chemistry.
-After working as an analytical chemist in the dairy industry, he spent 12 years working with the UK government on technical aspects of food legislation.
-During this time, he conducted negotiations for the UK in the European Union, Codex Alimentarius, the United Nations and the OIV.
-Greg moved to Gallo in 1997 and has held a wide variety of positions in winery research management, regulatory affairs, and compliance.
-He is currently responsible for technical regulatory affairs issues in connection with trade in wine, both in the USA and internationally.
+Greg Hodson is Chief Technical Regulatory Liaison for E. & J. Gallo Winery.
+He has a Bachelor’s in Biochemistry and a Doctorate in Food Chemistry.
+After working as an analytical chemist in the dairy industry, he spent 12 years working with the UK Government on technical aspects of food legislation.
+During this time, he conducted negotiations for the UK in the European Union, Codex Alimentarius, the United Nations and the Organisation of Vine and Wine (OIV).
+Greg moved to Gallo in 1997 and has held a wide variety of positions in winery research management, regulatory affairs and compliance.
+He is currently responsible for technical regulatory affairs issues in connection with trade in wine, both in the US and internationally.
 He is Chair of the California Wine Institute’s Technical Advisory Committee and is a member of the US industry delegation to both the World Wine Trade Group and the Asia Pacific Economic Cooperation’s Wine Regulatory Forum.
-He also administers the OIV Liaison activity on behalf of FIVS.
+In addition, Mr. Hodson serves as the President of FIVS.

 Ignacio Sánchez Recarte